 Butter is one of the most complex of all dietary fats, containing more than 400 different fatty acids.

-It is very high in saturated (about 70%) fatty acids, and contains a fair amount of monounsaturated fatty acids (about 25%).
+It is very high in saturated fatty acids (about 70%) and holds a fair amount of monounsaturated fatty acids (about 25%).

 Other types of fatty substances found in butter include cholesterol and phospholipids.

-Butter is the richest dietary source of dairy trans fats, also called ruminant trans fats, the most common of which are vaccenic acid and conjugated linoleic acid or CLA (4).
+Butter is the richest dietary source of dairy trans fats, the most common of which are vaccenic acid and conjugated linoleic acid (CLA) (4).

-CLA is a family of trans fats that has been associated with various health benefits (5).
+CLA is associated with various health benefits (

-Bottom Line: Butter is mainly composed of fat.
-The types of fat include saturated fat, monounsaturated fat, and ruminant trans fats.
+Butter is mainly composed of fat, such as saturated, monounsaturated, and dairy trans fats.

-Butter is a rich source of several vitamins, especially those that are generally associated with fat.
+Butter is a rich source of several vitamins — especially fat-soluble ones.

 The following vitamins are found in high amounts in butter: